Claire McCardell: Legacy and influence

 In 1981, Lord & Taylor re-issued the "Popover Dress" as part of a McCardell retrospective at their Fifth Avenue store in Manhattan.
 Versions of the "Popover Dress" are held by the Metropolitan Museum of Art, the Rhode Island School of Design, and the Museum at F.I.T.
 Versions of the "Monastic Dress" are held by the Metropolitan Museum of Art and LACMA.

 In 1990, Life named McCardell one of the 100 most important Americans of the twentieth century.
 A year later, she was inducted into the Maryland Women's Hall of Fame.

-In 1998, forty years after her death, three separate retrospectives of Claire McCardell's work were staged at Metropolitan Museum of Art, F.I.T., and the Maryland Historical Society in Baltimore.
+In 1998, forty years after her death, three separate retrospectives of McCardell's work were staged at Metropolitan Museum of Art, Fashion Institute of Technology, and the Maryland Historical Society in Baltimore.

 Fashion designers such as Isaac Mizrahi, Donna Karan, Calvin Klein, Norma Kamali, and Cynthia Rowley all have been influenced by McCardell.
 Anna Sui's line of spring-summer 1999 was directly inspired by her work.
 Of McCardell's work Anna Sui said, "What I truly appreciate was her fabric sensibility, even with more constructed fabrics like denim.
 She made them all look so soft and drapy.
 The halters she did were so modern.
 The thing is, you look at some of the things she did, and you can't believe it was the 40s.

 In 2019, the Frederick Art Club launched the Claire McCardell Project to underwrite the creation and installation of a larger-than-life bronze statue of McCardell in her hometown of Frederick, Maryland.
 The club commissioned award-winning sculptor Sarah Hempel Irani for this monumental task and, thanks to community support, reached its fundraising goal in less than two years.
-In October 2021, the statue will be placed on a granite pedestal in an elegant garden setting in Frederick’s Carroll Creek Park.
+In October 2021, the statue was placed on a granite pedestal in an elegant garden setting in Frederick's Carroll Creek Park.

+Elizabeth Evitts Dickinson published the first biography of McCardell in 2025, Claire McCardell: The Designer Who Set Women Free.